ic3d-marketplace/ic3d_lib/README.md

 - ✅ **Supports multiple targets**: OX Target, QB Target
 - ✅ **Modular design**: Uses **interfaces, classes, and dependency injection** for flexibility.
 - ✅ **Simple API**: Get players, jobs, inventories, and manage items with ease.
-- ✅ **Future-proof**: Easily extendable for new frameworks and inventory systems.
+- ✅ **Future-proof**: Easily extendable for new frameworks, inventory or other modules.

 ## 📦 Installation